-The Data Quality Committee – a collaborative of public companies, service providers and others working to improve standardized financial reporting – approved rules and guidance for the Statement of Cash Flows in October, 2017.
-Version 5.1.0 of these freely-available resources was released in February, 2018, and is designed to help public companies detect inconsistencies or errors in their XBRL-formatted financial data.
+In May, 2018, the Data Quality Committee – a collaborative of public companies, providers and data users working to improve standardized financial reporting – approved freely-available rules and guidance to help filers using US GAAP and IFRS Taxonomies supported by the US Securities and Exchange Commission detect and resolve inconsistencies or errors in XBRL-formatted financial data.
+Several tools are certified for implementation of the approved rules.

 XBRL US started a 90-day public exposure period on April 17 for the XBRL US Style Guide which has been revised and updated by the Domain Steering Committee.
 The comment period closes on July 17.
 The Style Guide is designed to be used by developers as they build new taxonomies or update existing taxonomies, to […more]